 Moreover, the patents included in our patent portfolio may expire before, or soon after, our first product achieves marketing approval in the United States or foreign jurisdictions.
 Upon the expiration of our current or future owned or licensed patents, we may lose the right to exclude others from practicing these inventions.
 The expiration of these patents could also have a similar material adverse effect on our business, results of operations, financial condition and prospects.
-We own pending patent applications covering our proprietary technologies or our product candidates that if issued as patents are expected to expire from 2041 through 2042, without taking into account any possible patent term adjustments or extensions.
+We own or have exclusively in-licensed pending patent applications that relate to our proprietary technologies or our product candidates that if issued as patents are expected to expire from 2041 through 2044, without taking into account any possible patent term adjustments or extensions.
 However, we cannot be assured that the USPTO or relevant foreign patent offices will grant any of these patent applications.